-Having been to Bone Daddies and a being regular at Tonkotsu, Shoryu was much coveted by fellow obsessive noodlemeisters as the place to go and very high on my hit list.
-Opps, have I just sparked off a fierce ramen debate already?
+Having been to Bone Daddies and a being regular at Tonkotsu, Shoryu was next on the list.
+It’s highly coveted by fellow obsessive noodlemeisters as the place to go too.
+Have I just sparked off a fierce ramen debate already?
 I love the cult factor of die hard fans grumbling and debating as to which one conquers noodle land.
-So Shoryu Denman Street opened this summer as an addition to it’s older sibling on Regent Street, boasting a plethora of saki’s available at their main bar and larger premises.
+So Shoryu Denman Street opened this summer as an addition to it’s older sibling on Regent Street.
+You can also stay lubricated with a plethora of saki’s available at these larger premises.

-AA Gill throws in his tuppance – of it’s good enough for you sir, it’s good enough for me!
+AA Gill throws in his tuppence – it’s good enough for you sir, it’s good enough for me!

-As I walk in half the ramen folk here are Japanese – that is a good sign of things to follow.
-(My litmus test of good cuisine is when it’s full of natives).
+As I walk in, half the ramen folk here are Japanese – that is a good sign of things to follow.
+(My litmus test of good cuisine is when it’s full of natives, it generally works anyway).
 There are 6 different tonkotsus’ and 8 miso based broths to choose from.

 I can’t wait to try out the other dishes for a future visit – it would be rude not to!

 I opt for the Karaka Tan Tan Tonkotsu.
 It was awesome beyond words.
 “Tonkotsu with a twist, rich and spicy fried mince pork in white miso & garlic with added garlic and chiu chow chilli oil”.
 Albeit the garlic was subtle in flavour, the rest of the dish really clicked with my taste buds, creamy broth, well seasoned egg, equally so for the pork mince too, it made for an intense, hearty, rich bowl of ramen.
 The pickled ginger, wood ear mushrooms, bean sprouts and nori really complimented the dish, side condiments weren’t necessary.
 I love the angular spoon made for slurping that milky broth.